zuhlke/engineering-posts/drafts/bdd-specflow.md

 ## Executing the tests

 Build your project and then the test runner should find the new tests and be able to execute them.
-For every feature file, there will an auto-generated code after the build.
+For every feature file, there will be an auto-generated code file after the build.

 The tests won’t run at first, they require some Nuget packages to be installed depending on your testing framework (see images below).